YFanLuo/MAPLE-Net/README.md

 ## Caption Generation
 To generate image captions, we use the **ClipCap** model from https://github.com/rmokady/CLIP_prefix_caption.
-Make sure to download the models and place them in the `models/` directory.

 ## Multimodal Feature Extraction
 For multimodal feature extraction, we utilize the **MaPLe model**, an enhanced CLIP-based model, from  https://github.com/muzairkhattak/multimodal-prompt-learning/tree/main.
 Alternatively, you may choose to use other multimodal models to achieve this functionality.

+Make sure to download the models and place them in the `models/<model_name>` directory

 ## Quick start